 Funding from grants can play a critical role in the development of your projects.
-Assisting business owners and individuals through the entire grant process is one of our goals.
+Assisting business owners, individuals, and organizations through the entire grant process is one of our goals.
 We are there from the identification of funding sources, to the development of the grant application, to providing expert consulting services regarding grant funding and management.

 Helping you secure the right amount of grant funding it important to us.
 We have been highly successful with widely diverse clients throughout the U.S. securing millions of dollars in federal grants as well as several million in non-federal funds.